Assur ostracon and tablets

 The Assur ostracon and tablets are a series of Aramaic or Phoenician inscriptions found during the 1903-13 excavations of Assur by the Deutsche Orient-Gesellschaft.
+It is considered the oldest evidence of writing Aramaic in cursive script.

 They are currently in the Vorderasiatisches Museum Berlin (ostracon is V. A. 8384).

 Ostracon

 The ostracon was found in six fragments.
 It is thought to be a letter addressed by an Assyrian official to one of his colleagues.
 It is one of the earliest known examples of Aramaic cursive script, including ligatures.

 It is the longest known Aramaic letter written on an ostracon.

 It is also known as KAI 233.

 Although decipherment has proven challenging, the inscription is considered to be structured in two parts: